MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/appium/index.md

 * Support for Appium version 1.18.0 only.
 This appium version requires the appium java client to be at least 6.1.0
 * JUnit 4.9 - 4.12 is supported; we don't support JUnit 5.
 * Tests must target precisely one app. (`MobileCapabilityType.FULL_RESET` is supported)

+> [!NOTE] In some cases, tests may be able to run in App Center Test with different tooling than what's listed.
+Generally if it works for you, then you can keep using the tooling.
+However, keep in mind that the tooling is outside our normal QA, so it could break later.

 ## Prerequisites
 Tests will be run using Maven Surefire, which requires tests to follow [certain naming conventions](https://maven.apache.org/surefire/maven-surefire-plugin/examples/inclusion-exclusion.html):